Dual Certification Training in Nuclear Medicine

-The Division of Nuclear Medicine is offering a two-year nuclear medicine training program which is designed for physicians who have just completed their training in radiology from a Royal College accredited program.
+Nuclear Medicine Program at the University of Ottawa is offering a two-year nuclear medicine training program which is designed for physicians who have just completed their training in radiology from a Royal College accredited program.
 After completing our two-year training program, the trainee will be eligible and is expected to sit for the RCPSC examination in nuclear medicine, thereby achieving full dual-certification.

 The two-year training in nuclear medicine provides extensive training in the full spectrum of nuclear medicine, including physics, radiopharmacy, radionuclide therapy, SPECT/CT, PET/CT and nuclear cardiology (at the renowned University of Ottawa Heart Institute).

-Trainees are expected to attend and contribute to: weekly didactic lectures, weekly interesting case conference, monthly City-Wide Nuclear Medicine Grand Rounds, monthly Journal Club meetings, monthly Research Rounds, and quarterly Morbidity and Mortality Rounds.
+Trainees are expected to attend and contribute to: weekly didactic lectures, weekly interesting case conference, monthly City Wide Nuclear Medicine Grand Rounds, quarterly Journal Club meetings, Research Rounds, and Morbidity and Mortality Rounds.
+The trainees are also expected to participate and present at the multidisciplinary cancer conferences, twice weekly

 Trainees are encouraged to pursue at least one research project during their training.

-There are no weekday calls, however, trainees are scheduled for occasional weekend calls per month as initial contact person, staff physician is available for backup.
+There are no weekday calls, however, trainees are scheduled for 2 weekend calls per block as initial contact person, staff physician is available for backup.
 Call stipend will be given as per PARO agreement.
 The trainees will not be scheduled for any calls two months preceding their Royal College examination.

 Applicants to our two-year funded program must be certified by the RCPSC in diagnostic radiology following completion of a Canadian residency program.